asutosh05/100-days-of-code/log.md

 ### Day 11 : July 25, 2018
 ##### Excited for tomorrow

+**Today's Progress**:  Change in plan doing a task project for an inteview.
-**Today's Progress**:  Setting Up URL , tempate, home page ,list view of django , debug lots of issues and solved it.
+Setting Up URL , tempate, home page ,list view of django , debug lots of issues and solved it.

 **Thoughts:**: